I believe…in our ability to be kind even when someone isn’t kind to us.

 I still feel the pull to react.
 It will always be there because it’s the result of my life experiences.

-Defensiveness and vulnerability: I learned that.
+Defensiveness: I learned that.

 But in reconnecting with the soul living below the layers of fear I’ve learned that strong emotions don’t need to be acted on.
 They can be given time to be felt without letting them screw up my sense of calm.